mantidproject/mantid/Code/Mantid/docs/source/algorithms/MuonCalculateAsymmetry-v1.rst

 The algorithm supports three asymmetry types or modes:

--  PairAsymmetry - asymmetry is calculated for a given pair of spectra, using the alpha value provided.
+-  PairAsymmetry - asymmetry is calculated for a given pair of groups, using the alpha value provided.
 The pair to use is specified via PairFirstIndex and PairSecondIndex.
--  GroupAsymmetry - asymmetry between given spectrum (specified via GroupIndex) and Muon exponential decay is calculated.
+-  GroupAsymmetry - asymmetry between given group (specified via GroupIndex) and Muon exponential decay is calculated.
--  GroupCount - **no asymmetry is calculated**, pure counts of the specified spectrum (via GroupIndex) are used.
+-  GroupCount - **no asymmetry is calculated**, pure counts of the specified group (via GroupIndex) are used.

+Note that this algorithm is intended to be executed on input workspaces whose spectra correspond to previously grouped spectra, hence the term 'group' is used instead of 'spectrum'.

 Usage
 -----